fgdorais/lean4-unicode-basic/README.md

 Unicode properties that are currently supported are:

+* `Alphabetic`
 * `Bidi_Class` and `Bidi_Mirrored`
 * `Canonical_Combining_Class`
 * `Decomposition_Type` and `Decomposition_Mapping`
 * `General_Category`
+* `Lowercase`
+* `Math`
 * `Name`
 * `Numeric_Type` and `Numeric_Value`
 * `Simple_Lowercase_Mapping`, `Simple_Uppercase_Mapping`, and `Simple_Titlecase_Mapping`
+* `Uppercase`
 * `White_Space`

-To keep the library lightweight, only properties that can be derived exclusively from `UnicodeData.txt` using a minimum of additional data are supported.
+To keep the library lightweight, only properties that can be derived exclusively from `UnicodeData.txt` and `PropList.txt` can be supported.
+If you need a property not yet in the list above, please submit a feature request!

 ## Installation